These Are The 10 Drunkest Cities In Pennsylvania

 Liquor stores per capita: 18th

-Since Harrisburg is the biggest city to make this list, they can (try to) stand on their toes and yell from the rooftops that they have the claim on having the most drunks per capita in the state of Pennsylvania.
+Since Harrisburg is the biggest city to make this list, they can stand on their toes and yell from the rooftops that they have the claim on having the most drunks per capita in the state of Pennsylvania.

 We’re not saying that there aren’t simply thousands of wasted people stumbling around in some of the bigger cities.
 But there are also hundreds of thousands of people in Philly and Pittsburgh who are content with a night in, stressing out over their fantasy lineups on a Friday night.